 Please note that only some of the photos of me can be shown on this page, if you wish to view any more of my photos and the events I have been involved with, then please access my gallery page by clicking here.

-Welcome to the Dolly Diaries section of Dolly’s page.
-Here you will be able to termly updates of Dolly’s time inside the classrooms.
+Welcome to the Dolly Diaries section of my page.
+Here you will be able to see termly updates of my time inside Robins’s classroom as well as any other classes that I may visit.
 Please click on the links below to view what Dolly has been up to: